eclipse-edc/docs/developer/wip/for-contributors/data-plane/custom-data-plane.md

 ```

-We start with a basic `express` application that listens on port `3000` and logs every request with a basic middleware.
+It's a basic `express` application that listens on port `3000` and logs every request with a basic middleware.

 ## 1. The Registration Phase